Education: BA in English, University of Florida.

 How do you see what you’re learning here carrying out into the world?

-Everything I have learned in the Master’s program is directly applicable to becoming a more aware, better person.
+Everything I have learned is directly applicable to becoming a more aware, better person.
 I’ve learned to shift my perspectives on likes and dislikes, obstacles in my life, developing wholesome qualities like confidence, patience, generosity, and loving-kindness, and more.
 To say it simply, what I’ve learned at DRBU really comes to fruition in face of conflict and in interpersonal relationships.